 What is The Fargo Project?

 Over the past several decades, the City of Fargo has been installing large drainage basins in order to respond to flooding from summer rainfall events.
-These drainage facilities are scattered throughout the city (view retention pond map).
-While the basic infrastructure need is satisfied, an opportunity to enrich the community and these sites through culture, art, and a sense of social connectivity still remains unspoken for.
-Based on a relationship established with ecological artist Jackie Brookner and the City of Fargo, a new project defined through community participation will explore these opportunities.
+These drainage facilities are located throughout the city (view retention pond map).
+While the need to control flooding is satisfied, an opportunity to enrich the community and these sites through culture, art, and a sense of social connectivity still remains unspoken for.
+Resulting from a relationship established between ecological artist Jackie Brookner and the City of Fargo, a new project defined through community participation will explore these opportunities.

-The Fargo Project is about spearheading a public engagement and design process to redefine these basins into community commons, reflecting the internal life and cultural vibrancy of the Fargo community.
-This process will begin with a single pilot project developed under the care of ecological artist Jackie Brookner, along with local artists.
+The Fargo Project is about spearheading a public engagement and design process to redefine these basins into community commons, reflecting cultural vibrancy of the Fargo community.
+This process will begin with a single pilot project developed with the advice of ecological artist Jackie Brookner, along with local artists.
 They will work together with one of the affected neighborhoods to re-think how they should use their community space.
 The strategies developed and lessons learned from this first project will be developed into a communication and design model to be used for future developments within Fargo.

 The Fargo Project provides an opportunity to respond to community needs through a participatory public art process.
 With water as the vehicle for connecting people to spaces, the entire process is intended to activate a collective creative agency.
 One neighborhood will lead the way by designing and implementing a plan to transform the space.
 Working with a team of artists and specialists in engineering, landscape architecture, and ecology, the neighborhood will develop the process while completing the transformation.